 How to Sign Up for IPAWS

 A Federal, State, local, tribal, or territorial alerting authority that applies for authorization to use IPAWS is designated as a Collaborative Operating Group or “COG” by the IPAWS Program Management Office (PMO).
 There are currently numerous types of COGs affiliated with IPAWS varying in size, structure and governance styles.
 A COG may have members from multiple jurisdictions with each individual member account administered through its software system

 Step #1 – Select IPAWS compatible software

 Access to IPAWS is free; however, to send a message using IPAWS, an organization must procure its own IPAWS compatible software.
 Software should be successfully tested in the IPAWS Open Platform for Emergency Networks (IPAWS-OPEN) test environment.
-Consult your software developer to ensure your system is IPAWS-OPEN compatible and provides the capabilities that your organization requires.
+Consult with your software developer to ensure your system is IPAWS-OPEN compatible and provides the capabilities that your organization requires.
 For a list of private sector developers who have access to an IPAWS-OPEN to develop system, please see:

 Step #2 – Apply for a Memorandum of Agreement with FEMA

 To become a COG, a Memorandum of Agreement (MOA) governing system security must be executed between the sponsoring organization and FEMA.
 Each MOA is specifically tailored to the sponsoring organization and their interoperable software system.
 In order to apply for IPAWS access, please send an email to firstname.lastname@example.org, with subject line of the mail "COG Application".
 We will then provide you with an application form and instructions to begin the process.

 The FEMA COG coordinator will prepare and return the MOA for signature after it is submitted.
 After being signed by the applicant, the MOA will be routed for FEMA signatures.
 Once executed, a COG Identification and digital certificate will be generated and implemented in IPAWS-OPEN.
 A copy of the executed MOA and COG Identification (ID) will be returned to the sponsoring organization.
 Additionally, the COG ID and digital certificate will be provided in order to configure the IPAWS compatible software system.
 After completing these steps, the organization will have the capability to exchange standards-compliant messages and content between COGs .